grossadamm/esp32_s3/README.md

 - **No Internal HTTP**: No internal HTTP servers reduce attack surface

 ### Read-Only Database Access
-The finance HTTP server uses `SQLITE_OPEN_READONLY` mode to prevent any write operations:
+The finance MCP server implements read-only database security for external queries:
-- SQL queries are restricted to SELECT statements only
+- SQL queries via MCP tools are restricted to SELECT statements only
 - Write operations (INSERT, UPDATE, DELETE, etc.) are blocked
-- Database integrity is protected from API access
+- Database integrity is protected from external access

 ### Query Validation
 - Only SELECT statements are allowed through the query endpoint